- Agarwood Related Articles

 But there is a difference:

-Incense made from pulverised oud chip will not have this harsh scent.
+Incense made from pulverised oud chips will not have this harsh scent.